linode/docs/docs/security/firewalls/configure-firewall-with-ufw.md

 ### Advenced Rules

-Outside of allowing or denying based solely on port, UFW also allows you to allow/block by IP addresses, subnets, and a IP address/subnet/port combinations.
+Along with allowing or denying based solely on port, UFW also allows you to allow/block by IP addresses, subnets, and a IP address/subnet/port combinations.

 To allow connections from an IP address: